sp94/Peacock.jl/paper/paper.md

 # Statement of need

-![Example reproduction of a fragilely topological photonic crystal [@blanco2019engineering]. (a) Unit cell of the photonic crystal.
-(b-d) Out-of-plane component of the electric field of the first three transverse-magnetic polarised modes at $\Gamma$. (e) Band diagram of the transverse-magnetic polarised modes. (f) The Wilson loop spectrum of bands 2-3 wind, indicating non-trivial band topology. (g) The Wilson loop spectrum of the full valence band space does not wind, indicating that bands 2-3 are 'fragilely' topological. \label{fig:examples}](figures/examples.pdf)

 `Peacock.jl` provides a user-friendly interface to calculate and analyse the eigensolutions of 2D photonic crystals, with support for non-orthogonal unit cells and inhomogeneous permittivity and/or